What are the cruciate ligaments in dogs?

 - Abnormal movement

-If you are concerned that your dog is displaying any of the symptoms above, then please contact your vet.
+If you are concerned that your dog is displaying any of the symptoms above for a cruciate ligament injury, then please contact your vet.

 Sign up to PocketVet now to speak to a vet.